KKarani1/Ansible/README.md

 * If its a Windows machine, configured winrm on the host machines
 * If its a Linux machine, configured ssh on the host machines

-The instructions below are assuming that the playbooks have worked before and you are looking to move the files to a new admin machine:
+The instructions below are assuming that the playbooks have worked before and you are looking to configure a new admin machine:

 1) Download and store the repo files in /etc/ansible
 2) List/Replace the machines on your network by IP addresses and group them by operating system